philips-labs/terraform-aws-github-runner/docs/configuration.md

 - Workflow job event.
 You can configure the webhook in GitHub to send workflow job events to the webhook.
 Workflow job events were introduced by GitHub in September 2021 and are designed to support scalable runners.
 We advise using the workflow job event when possible.
 - Linux vs Windows.
 You can configure the OS types linux and win.
 Linux will be used by default.
 - Re-use vs Ephemeral.
 By default runners are re-used, until detected idle.
 Once idle they will be removed from the pool.
 To improve security we are introducing ephemeral runners.
 Those runners are only used for one job.
 Ephemeral runners only work in combination with the workflow job event.
 For ephemeral runners the lambda requests a JIT (just in time) configuration via the GitHub API to register the runner.
 [JIT configuration](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-just-in-time-runners) is limited to ephemeral runners (and currently not supported by GHES).
 For non-ephemeral runners, a registration token is always requested.
 In both cases the configuration is made available to the instance via the same SSM parameter.
 To disable JIT configuration for ephemeral runners set `enable_jit_config` to `false`.
 We also suggest using a pre-build AMI to improve the start time of jobs for ephemeral runners.
+- Job retry (**Beta**).
+By default the scale-up lambda will discard the message when it is handled.
+Meaning in the ephemeral use-case an instance is created.
+The created runner will ask GitHub for a job, no guarantee it will run the job for which it was scaling.
+Result could be that with small system hick-up the job is keeping waiting for a runner.
+Enable a pool (org runners) is one option to avoid this problem.
+Another option is to enable the job retry function.
+Which will retry the job after a delay for a configured number of times.
 - GitHub Cloud vs GitHub Enterprise Server (GHES).
 The runners support GitHub Cloud as well GitHub Enterprise Server.
 For GHES, we rely on our community for support and testing.
 We at Philips have no capability to test GHES ourselves.
 - Spot vs on-demand.
 The runners use either the EC2 spot or on-demand life cycle.
 Runners will be created via the AWS [CreateFleet API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateFleet.html).
 The module (scale up lambda) will request via the CreateFleet API to create instances in one of the subnets and of the specified instance types.
 - ARM64 support via Graviton/Graviton2 instance-types.
 When using the default example or top-level module, specifying `instance_types` that match a Graviton/Graviton 2 (ARM64) architecture (e.g. a1, t4g or any 6th-gen `g` or `gd` type), you must also specify `runner_architecture = "arm64"` and the sub-modules will be automatically configured to provision with ARM64 AMIs and leverage GitHub's ARM64 action runner.
 See below for more details.